Ben Simmons - A Life in a Day - Laurence Simons

 Can you tell us a little more about the city you live in?

-Ipswich is a town in Suffolk, a county in eastern England.
-Set on the River Orwell, its waterfront is lined with cafes, galleries and shops, and the 19th-century Old Custom House, which recalls the city’s maritime history.
+Ipswich is a town in Suffolk, a county in Eastern England.
+Set on the River Orwell, its waterfront is lined with cafes, galleries, shops, and the 19th-century Old Custom House, which recalls the city’s maritime history.

 What are your favourite places in the city?